• Skip to primary navigation

 Process of making chili pictures.

 Begin by dicing the celery and the onion.
-Place the ground beef and vegetables in a large stock pot and cook beef until no pink remains.
+Place the ground beef, vegetables, and salt in a large stock pot and cook beef until no pink remains.
 My favorite tool for this is this meat chopper (affiliate) - it makes easy work of breaking up the meat.
 Add in the chili packet and cook in the hot beef to bring out the flavor of the spices.
 Add in the beans and tomatoes, then stir really well.
 Allow to cook on low to medium-low for 3-4 hours.

 If you are cooking in the slow cooker (affiliate) or electric roaster (affiliate), the ground beef can be browned in a skillet or stock pot.
 After adding the chili packet to the ground beef and vegetable mixture for 30 seconds over medium heat, dump the remaining ingredients into the chosen cooking vessel and stir really well.